 When Mr B moved into a new build local authority property with his family, he was unfamiliar with the Air Source Heat Pump (ASHP) heating system, resulting in high electricity bills.
 Highland Council Community Services referred Mr B to the Rural Affordable Warmth project for advice.
 The Affordable Warmth Advisor showed him how to use the ASHP, reduce thermostat settings and use his thermostatic radiator valves more effectively.
 As a result, Mr B’s electricity costs have dropped from £7.50 a day to £4.50 a day, leaving more disposable income for other essentials.

-The pilot is initially running in Inverness, Badenoch and Strathspey, and Ross and Cromarty, with industry initiatives funding from SSE and Scottish Power.
+The pilot is initially running in Inverness, Badenoch and Strathspey, and Ross and Cromarty, with industry initiatives funding from Scottish Power, SSE and E.ON.